 14 Rude Habits Dog Owners Need to Stop ASAP

-Number one is not picking up your doggo's poop—here's what you need to know beyond the basics.
+No. 1 is not picking up your doggo's poop!
+Here's everything you need to know about the basics of dog etiquette.

 Leaving the bag of poop on the ground

-The number one rude habit of dog owners that our experts identified was, unsurprisingly, failing to pick up your dog’s poop.
-But it’s not enough to simply pick it up and bag it—you also need to find an appropriate public garbage to throw it away in, says Erin Askeland, certified animal health and behavior expert for Camp Bow Wow®.
-You may think that someone else, like the grounds crew, will pick it up for you but it’s your job, she explains.
+You may think someone else, like the grounds crew, will pick it up for you, but it’s your job, she explains.
 “A park worker actually thanked me [when I threw the bag of poop in the garbage] and said most people don’t bother; he also said he’s not allowed to say anything to those who leave the poop behind,” she says.
 “This is incredibly rude behavior.”
-In case you were wondering, this is why dogs spin around before they poop.
+And in case you were wondering, this is why dogs spin around before they poop.

 Talking on your phone at the dog park

 Dog parks are for dogs, so why can’t you do your thing while your pooch does his?
 Well, talking on your phone is actually a breach of dog park etiquette.

 “When you take your puppy to the dog park, yes, he’s there to play with his friends, but just like a child, it’s important to keep tabs on him and watch his behavior,” says Halle Rieckmann, a dog behavior expert and the owner of Heel House K9 Training.
 “If he gets upset or starts picking on another dog, you’ll need your hands free and all your attention to help him out.”

 Putting your dog outside when he won’t stop barking